eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 - iOS:
   Minimum device requirements

-  Any device that supports iOS 15.0
+  Any device that supports iOS 15.0 or newer

 Prerequisites